finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 # **GetDataTypeByEntityUniqueId**
 > DataTypeEntity GetDataTypeByEntityUniqueId (string entityUniqueId, DateTimeOffset? asAt = null, List<string>? previews = null)

-[EXPERIMENTAL] GetDataTypeByEntityUniqueId: Get DataType by EntityUniqueId
+GetDataTypeByEntityUniqueId: Get DataType by EntityUniqueId

 Retrieve the definition of a particular DataType.
 If the DataType is deleted, this will return the state of the DataType immediately prior to deletion.